 Welcome to the World of Wonders Science Museum!

-Learn about energy, electricity, magnetism, sight and more at the World of Wonders (WOW) Science Museum in Historic Downtown Lodi, where hands-on exhibits stimulate discovery for all ages.
-The World of Wonders is a fascinating, motivating and fun place where children and adults can learn about the world around them through science!
+Learn about energy, electricity, magnetism, optics, and more at the World of Wonders (WOW) Science Museum in historic downtown Lodi, California, where hands-on exhibits stimulate discovery for all ages.
+The WOW is an engaging, educational, and inspirational science destination where both children and adults can learn about the world around them!

 - Inspires interest in STEM fields